 Electronic Drum Set vs Acoustic

-There are pros and cons to both electronic and acoustic drum set.
-The benefits and and features are so varied that it can get a bit confusing trying to make a choice.
+There are pros and cons to both electronic and acoustic drum sets.
+The benefits and features are so varied that it can get a bit confusing trying to make a choice.
 Here’s a basic breakdown of the pros and cons of each type of set to help you with your decision making process.

 One of the best benefits of electronic sets is that they are great for learning without disturbing others.
-But there are many other benefits, and a few trade-offs even with best electronic drum set that should be considered.
+But there are many other benefits, and a few trade-offs even with a best electronic drum set that should be considered.